Deluxe Announces Jamie Haggarty To Become President Of Post Production

 Jamie has a track record of growing businesses organically and through acquisitions.
 Jamie brings nearly 20 years of experience in broadcasting, cable, technology and sports where his leadership blended strategy with operations to guide mature companies, early stage ventures, turn-around situations and launching of new, innovative services.
 Jamie is a relationship builder that values the creative process and leading people to achieve success for clients, the company and the team.

-"It was unimaginable to me in 2009 that Stereo D, a company with a team of 15, would soon work with the world's top directors, have studios in three countries, and employ a global staff of over 1,500 amazingly talented artists, engineers, producers, and executives.
-It was the generous support and guiding hand of Ronald Perelman that enabled our company to grow and become the success it is today.
-I was honored when he and John Wallace asked me to lead Deluxe Post Production.
-I am incredibly proud of everything we have built together over the past 10 years.
+"It was unimaginable to me in 2009 that Stereo D, a company with a team of 15, would soon work with the world's top directors, have studios in three countries, and employ a global staff of over 1500 amazingly talented artists, engineers, producers, and executives.
+I am incredibly proud of everything we have built together over the past ten years.
 With Jamie and this impressive team in place, I'm confident that the future is filled with even greater successes," said William Sherak.

 "I'm honored and enthusiastic to join the Deluxe Post Production team.
 I'm looking forward to working with the talented and dedicated people that make the company so respected and admired around the world," said Jamie Haggarty.
 "Highly acclaimed creators, as well as new filmmakers and story-tellers, have placed their trust in Deluxe because of their reputation for excellence; I look forward to building on that successful history and partnering with clients to bring their projects to life."